dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1367: Legalizing marijuana sends conflicting messages.
+### T1367: Legalization would normalize drug use, especially among youth.

 |Support|
 |---|